Snowshoeing in Banff National Park is a fun, invigorating way to spend time outdoors in…

 This is by no means a complete list of all there is to do in the park.

 Swim.
 Hang out at the beach by Astotin Lake.
 Golf.
 Laze in your tent.
 Read a book.
 But do check out this park.
-It’s a super easy day trip from Edmonton – that combines well with a visit to the Ukranian Cultural and Heritage Village just five minutes east of the park.
+It’s a super easy day trip from Edmonton – that combines well with a visit to the Ukrainian Cultural and Heritage Village just five minutes east of the park.

 “Earth delights to feel your bare feet and the winds long to play with your hair.”
 Kahil Gibran.
 Get outside and get that dose of nature that we all need so badly.

-Elk Island National Park Useful Info
+Elk Island National Park useful info

-Check out: For a full list of what you can do in Elk Island visit their website.
+For a full list of what you can do in Elk Island visit their website.

 Further reading on things to do in Alberta